candacemonster/journal-for-wellbeing/_posts/2025-06-05-a-few-lines-a-day.md

 ---
 layout: post
 title: "A Few Lines a Day: How Journaling Changes Your Brain"
-author:
 categories: [science, practice]
-tags: []
+tags: [neuroscience, journaling, habits]
 image: assets/images/sixteen-miles-out-0I75875sRVU-unsplash.jpg
-description: " "
+description: "Even a few honest lines of journaling each day can rewire your brain toward emotional clarity, calm, and self-trust."
 excerpt: "You don’t have to write pages to receive the benefits of journaling.
 Here’s how even a few simple lines each day can help you build presence, clarity, and self-trust."
 date: 2025-06-05
 featured: false
 hidden: false
-rating:
 ---

 What happens in your brain when you journal?